choreocoder/wethinkcode-python/README.md

-# 👋 Welcome!
+👋 Welcome!

 Hey there!
-This repository tracks my journey through **Harvard's CS50: Introduction to Programming with Python**.
+This repository tracks my journey through Harvard's CS50: Introduction to Programming with Python.
 Here, I share solutions, weekly highlights, and reflections as I build my Python foundation.

----

-## 🗂️ Weeks Completed
+🗂️ Weeks Completed

 ✅ Week 0 – Functions & Variables

 ✅ Week 1 – Conditionals

 ✅ Week 2 – Loops

 ✅ Week 3 – Exceptions

 ✅ Week 4 – Libraries

 ✅ Week 5 – Unit Testing

-🚧 Week 6 – File I/O
+✅ Week 6 – File I/O

+🚧 Week 7 – Regular Expressions (In Progress)

-*(Weekly chapters and solutions are updated here as I progress.)*
+(Weekly chapters and solutions are updated here as I progress.)

----

-## 🚀 Why I’m Doing CS50
+🚀 Why I’m Doing CS50

-This course is part of the pre-curriculum for my journey toward **WeThinkCode_**.
+This course is part of the pre-curriculum for WeThinkCode_.
-It’s helping me **think like a programmer**, build confidence in Python, and prepare for more advanced concepts down the line.
+It’s helping me think like a programmer, build confidence in Python, and prepare for more advanced concepts.

----

-## 💡 Highlights So Far
+💡 Highlights So Far

-- Using **pseudocode and journaling** to plan solutions — it really helps me articulate my thought process.
+Using pseudocode and journaling to plan solutions.

-- **Critical thinking is improving**: I can separate concerns and stack code logically.
+Improving critical thinking: separating concerns and stacking code logically.

-- Learning to **synthesize concepts** — combining loops, input validation, and exceptions.
+Learning to synthesize concepts — combining loops, input validation, and exceptions.
-- **Coding defensively**: writing code that doesn’t just work, but runs reliably.

----
+Practicing defensive coding to write reliable programs.

+Exploring creative problem-solving — finding uncommon but effective solutions.

-## 🤔 Reflections
+🤔 Reflections

-Python is teaching me **clarity and precision**.
+Python is teaching me clarity and precision.
-I’ve realized frustration often comes from expecting my code to do things I haven’t explicitly told it to do.
+Frustration often comes from expecting code to do things I haven’t explicitly told it to do.
-This journey has emphasized the **order of operations**: understanding what to do first, why, and how my program executes step by step.
+I’m learning to consider the order of operations: what to do first, why, and how programs execute step by step.

+Solving one problem often uncovers another — challenging me to think more defensively, stay flexible, and avoid complacency.
-I’m learning that programming isn’t just about making something work — it’s about making something **work well, safely, and thoughtfully**.
+Programming isn’t just about making something work — it’s about making it work well, safely, and thoughtfully.

----

-## 🔭 Next Steps
+🔭 Next Steps

-- Complete **Week 6 – File I/O** exercises.
+Complete Week 8 – Regular Expressions exercises.

-- Begin **Week 7 – Functions & Modules**.
-- Continue applying **defensive coding** techniques.
+Continue applying defensive coding techniques and exploring theoretical concepts.

+Build on CS50 foundations to prepare for WeThinkCode_ projects starting mid-September.

-- Update this README weekly with **highlights, reflections, and insights**.
+Update this README weekly with highlights, reflections, and insights.

----

-*Every week, I try to leave a breadcrumb of what I’ve learned, so I can look back and see my growth.
-This is both a portfolio and a personal journal.*
+Every week, I leave a breadcrumb of what I’ve learned — a mix of portfolio and personal journal to track my growth.